RoboCupAtHomeJP/AtHome2024/rules/OPL/gr_en.md

 ### Arena

-The *RCJ2024 Arena* is a realistic home setting (an apartment) consisting of interconnected rooms based on the [WRS2020](https://wrs.nedo.go.jp/wrs2020/challenge/download/Rules/DetailedRules_Partner_EN.pdf) competition arena setup.
+The *Arena* is a realistic home setting (an apartment) consisting of interconnected rooms based on the [WRS2020](https://wrs.nedo.go.jp/wrs2020/challenge/download/Rules/DetailedRules_Partner_EN.pdf) setup.
 The minimal configuration consists of:
 - a living room, and
 - a dining room